-Two weeks ago Helena trudged up the stairs of her childhood home carrying several designer handbags, a designer organizer, and a mink coat from the 80s.
+Two weeks ago, Helena trudged up the stairs of her childhood home carrying several designer handbags, a designer organizer, and a mink coat from the ’80s.
 Her parents, especially her mother, had a flair for drama, for excess.
 Helena grew up to be the opposite in a classic reactionary measure.
-The irony that they are gone and she is left alone to handle a house bursting with, in her mind, unnecessary possessions hasn’t escaped her notice.
+The irony that she is left alone to handle a house bursting with, in her mind, unnecessary possessions hasn’t escaped her notice.
 Honestly, she’s rather pissed about the whole thing.
 Amused, disgusted, and exhausted, she later sent me a short email I haven’t stopped thinking about since.

 You’ve heard time and again that you can’t take it with you, that in the end, the stuff doesn’t matter.
 You know that, logically, because it’s an obvious truth.
 But until you pull every last thing from the recesses of an empty home and lay it out to catalog, you really have no idea.

 Old tubes of mascaras.
 Eyeshadows.
 Almost empty bottles of aspirin.
 Expired lotions.
-Moth eaten sweaters.
+Moth-eaten sweaters.
 Uncomfortable sofas.
 Bills paid and unpaid.
 Unread books.
-Shirts that don’t fit, are no longer in style, or you never really liked.
+Shirts on hangers that don’t fit, are no longer in style, or you never really liked.
 Someone will one day run their hands over your possessions and make an assumption you won’t be there to refute.

 They will open my makeup drawer, pause, and then say, “I don’t remember her ever wearing green eyeshadow.”

 The most alarming thing about Helena’s parents is that they weren’t hoarders.
 They were positively average.
 The horror of visiting is knowing I am walking into a house of mirrors.
 Each duplicate kitchen utensil is my own.
-Each ill thought furniture purchase belongs to me.
+Each ill-thought furniture purchase belongs to me.
 The library of unread books is inscribed with my name.